Mealybugs on Heartleaf Philodendron — Identification and Treatment

 - ants trailing along the vines, feeding on the honeydew

-- sooty black mold developing on sticky leaves
+- sooty black mold developing on sticky leaves and stems

-- plant growing slowly despite adequate care
+- plant growing slowly despite otherwise adequate light and water

 Causes